suparious/ModelReady/README.md

-# Llama-GGML Tools: A Comprehensive Toolkit for LLMs
+# Python LLM Tools: A Comprehensive Toolkit for LLMs

-The Llama-GGML Tools project is a versatile collection of tools designed for converting, running, training, and deploying large language models (LLMs) using the llama.cpp library.
+The Python LLM Tools project is a versatile collection of tools designed for converting, running, training, and deploying large language models (LLMs) using the llama.cpp library.
 This toolkit aims to facilitate the integration of LLMs into various applications and streamline the management of AI-related processes.

 ## Table of Contents